-I think what’s interesting between the two images aside from the obvious difference between the two motorhomes and the way they are parked.
-Is how the grassed area hasn’t really recovered from the storms of 2018 when vast amounts of shells washed up on land making the whole area unuseable for a period of time until they settled.
-The grass however is starting to come back and you cannot keep the motorhomes away from here for long.
+I think what’s interesting between the two images aside from the apparent difference between the two motorhomes and the way they are parked.
+Is how the grassed area hasn’t really recovered from the storms of 2018 when vast amounts of shells washed up on land making the whole area unusable for some time until they settled.
+The grass, however, is starting to come back and you cannot keep the motorhomes away from here for long.

-On our arrival the place was fairly empty, we parked close to the picnic table you can see above donated by the family in memory of their father who enjoyed this place so much.
-Then not long after our stay I read on the NZMCA Wings Facebook page that Ray Steven’s after whom the place is named had passed away.
-I think it’s a good thing that not far from the hussle and bussle of the busiest city in New Zealand there is a place like this where you can sit back and just enjoy life.
-Many thanks Ray for giving us this spot.
+On our arrival, the place was relatively empty, we parked close to the picnic table you can see above donated by the family in memory of their father who enjoyed this place so much.
+Then not long after our stay, I read on the NZMCA Wings Facebook page that Ray Steven’s after whom the area is named had passed away.
+I think it’s a good thing that not far from the hustle and bustle of the busiest city in New Zealand there is a place like this where you can sit back and just enjoy life.
+Many thanks, Ray, for giving us this spot.

-Just before the road crosses a one lane bridge that also serves as the start of the cycle trail proper you reach the famed Robert Findlay reserve.
-You can pull off the road and into a gated area set aside for parking although this is fairly small and I would imagine nowhere near big enough during peak watching season.
+Just before the road crosses a one-lane bridge that also serves as the start of the cycle trail proper, you reach the famed Robert Findlay reserve.
+You can pull off the road and into a gated area set aside for parking although this is relatively small and I would imagine nowhere near big enough during peak watching season.

-The area is really well set up with a number of hides that cover quite a large area as well as giving the viewpoint across different environments.
-The signage that’s in place is extensive with each of the hides having a number of storyboards that show all the different types of birds you might be looking at.
+The area is really well set up with several hides that cover quite a large area as well as giving the viewpoint across different environments.
+The signage that’s in place is extensive with each of the hides having several storyboards that show all the different types of birds you might be looking at.
 I found the tide chart quite amusing as it showed when the area was last really used and how we had missed our chance by months to see the birds.

-Another really interesting board spoke about how the Waikato river used to flow through here in ancient times and it’s the sediment from that, that created the Firth of Thames.
+Another exciting board spoke about how the Waikato river used to flow through here in ancient times, and it’s the sediment from that, that created the Firth of Thames.
 Something I had absolutely no idea about.

-One rather annoying thing on our second night was a noisy bus turning up at 1am not content to simply park up he then spent 20 minutes trying to get his bus in the perfect position.
-I don’t understand why you wouldn’t simply park up in one of the many spaces on the otherside of the sea and then sort it during daylight.
+One slightly annoying thing on our second night was a noisy bus turning up at 1am not content to simply park up he then spent 20 minutes trying to get his bus in the perfect position.
+I don’t understand why you wouldn’t merely park up in one of the many spaces on the other side of the sea and then sort it during daylight.
 Rather than wake up everyone around you.

 ☕ If you liked this post (click here) to buy me a cup of coffee and help keep future posts coming ☕